desandro/3dtransforms/cube.md

 ---

-Creating 3D card objects is a good way to get started with 3D transform.
-But once you've mastered them, you'll be hungry to push it further and create some true 3D objects: prisms.
-We'll start out by making a cube.
+Cards are a good start for working with 3D transforms, but they only show off 3D in transition.
+To show off 3D at rest, we'll have to create true 3D objects: prisms.
+We'll start with a cube.

 The markup for the cube is similar to the card.
 This time we need 6 child elements for all 6 faces of the cube.